alexkiri/dex2xml/README.md

     0.9.2
         updated to work with Python 3.10
-        fixed A chapter not being generated correctly
+        fixed A chapter not being generated correctly added workaround for formatting definitions
+        added workaround for displaying the titles from "Mic dictionar mitologic greco-roman"

     0.9.1
         added parameter to select how the diacritics should be exported (comma, cedilla, both)